aumbriac/GPTCLI/README.md

 - To chat with GPT 3.5 Turbo: `gpt What is the capital of California?`
 - To chat with GPT 4: `gpt 4 What is the meaning of life?`
-- For image analysis: `gpt v /path/to/image.jpg What colors are in this image?`
+- For image analysis: `gpt v rust_astronaut.png What colors are in this image?`
+- To generate an image: `gpt d an astronaut in a rusty spacesuit on mars holding a crab`

 ## Licensing